 Even if they openly shared their feelings—but not to each other—Zoe was still mad at him.
-However, Ezekiel’s personality wasn’t allowing him to go home and do something else.
-He wanted to stay there, with her.
+Ezekiel’s personality wasn’t allowing him to go home and do something else, though, because he was curious what Iaosur prepared for her.

 “Are you really going to give me the silent treatment?
 I didn’t even say anything bad.
 I only told the truth!”

 The brown haired boy stopped in the middle of the alley and threw his arms in the air dramatically.
 She didn’t even glance back.
 While ruffling his hair and trying to keep calm, he noticed something different about the wall.

 Zoe caught up to Luke and Mark fast and walked the rest of the way with them.
 After they said their farewells, the two boys entered their apartment while Zoe walked the few more meters to hers.

 Ezekiel was just walking out of the elevator when she unlocked the door.
 She entered first and closed the door behind her, locking Ezekiel out.
 He rolled his eyes and knocked once, twice; she didn’t open it.
 Ezekiel was ready to knock for the third time when the door opened suddenly and he got crushed under a feminine body.